Straighter Flow Matching via a Diffusion-Based Coupling Prior: Abstract

 \section{Abstract}

-{ Flow matching as a paradigm of generative model achieves notable success across various domains.
-However, existing methods use either multi-round training or knowledge within minibatches, posing challenges in finding a favorable coupling strategy for straight trajectories.
+Flow matching as a paradigm of generative model achieves notable success across various domains.
+However, existing methods use either multi-round training or knowledge within minibatches, posing challenges in finding a favorable coupling strategy for straightening trajectories to few-step generation.
 To address this issue, we propose a novel approach, Straighter trajectories of Flow Matching (StraightFM).
-It straightens trajectories with the coupling strategy guided by diffusion model from entire distribution level.
-First, we propose a coupling strategy to straighten trajectories, creating couplings between image and noise samples under diffusion model guidance.
-Second, StraightFM also integrates real data to enhance training, employing a neural network to parameterize another coupling process from images to noise samples.
-StraightFM is jointly optimized with couplings from above two mutually complementary directions, resulting in straighter trajectories and enabling both one-step and few-step generation.
-Extensive experiments demonstrate that StraightFM yields high quality samples with fewer step.
-StraightFM generates visually appealing images with a lower FID among diffusion and traditional flow matching methods within 5 sampling steps when trained on pixel space.
-In the latent space (i.e., Latent Diffusion), StraightFM achieves a lower KID value compared to existing methods on the CelebA-HQ 256 dataset in fewer than 10 sampling steps. }
+It straightens trajectories with the coupling strategy from the entire distribution level.
+More specifically, during training, StraightFM creates couplings of images and noise via one diffusion model as a coupling prior to straighten trajectories for few-step generation.
+Our coupling strategy can also integrate with the existing coupling direction from real data to noise, improving image quality in few-step generation.
+Experimental results on pixel space and latent space show that StraightFM yields attractive samples within 5 steps.
+Moreover, our unconditional model is seamlessly compatible with training-free multimodal conditional generation, maintaining high-quality image generation in few steps. \keywords{Diffusion model \and Flow matching \and Image generation.}